jduck/csw-slides-2024/slides.md

 ## Government Fails

-Lack of regulation on the software industry has led to forseeable failure.
+Lack of regulation on the software industry has led to forseeable failures.

-Participation in zero-day markets removes many talented persons from the pool of qualified security practitioners.
+Zero-day markets removes many talented persons from the pool of qualified security practitioners.

 <aside class="notes">
 Whether you know it or not, the US (and other) governments fund vulnerability research.<br />
-This takes talented resources away from the pool of potential security industry practioners.
+This takes talented resources away from the pool of potential security industry practioners.<br />
+When I left Amazon, I had 6 different VR firms reach out to me.<br />
+Only one non-VR firm reached out.
 </aside>